 The potential risk and reward to the taxpayer can be substantial.
 Taxpayers should carefully weigh the potential legal fee, accounting fees, and audit risk against the potential tax and penalty savings before making an informed decision about an OVDP Opt-Out election.

 If you have an undisclosed offshore account or undisclosed offshore income, Daniel Rosefelt, Attorney & CPA has a unique combination of experience and skill learned over a decade of successfully helping clients resolve their foreign income and asset problems.
-If you have an undisclosed foreign financial account or undisclosed foreign income, call the law firm of Daniel Rosefelt & Associates, LLC, Attorney & CPA to learn about the 2012 OVDP, or whether an OVDP submission and subsequent “Opt-Out” might be right path for you to take.
+Contact us at (301) 656-4424 or reach out by completing our ten-second consultation form.